muthu2326/portfolio-sample/README.md

 - **Basic CSS** for styling and layout.

 ## View the Website
-To view the website, open `index.html` in your preferred browser or visit [your-live-website-url.com](#) if it's hosted online.
+To view the website, open `index.html` in your preferred browser or visit [sample-portfolio website](https://muthu2326.github.io/portfolio-sample/) if it's hosted online.

 ## Future Enhancements
 I plan to expand the content and improve the design as I progress.